This post may contain affiliate links. Please read our disclosure policy.

 A nonstick skillet will be less effective in creating the crispy crust commonly found on a pan seared chicken but will work in a pinch if you don’t have the other cookware.

-1. Add oil to a heavy cast iron skillet over medium high heat.
+- Add oil to a heavy cast iron pan over medium heat.

-3. Season chicken breast with salt and pepper.
-Add the chicken to the skillet skin side down.
+- Season chicken breast with salt and pepper.
+Add the chicken to the skillet skin side down and increase the stovetop to medium-high heat.

-5. Flip the chicken and cook for an additional 5 minutes.
+- Flip the chicken and cook for an additional 5 minutes.
+While the chicken cooks, prep the vegetables.

-10. Transfer the skillet to a 425 degree oven and bake the chicken for 25-30 minutes or until an instant read thermometer registers 165 degrees.
+- Transfer the cast-iron skillet to a 425˚F oven and bake the chicken for 25-30 minutes or until an instant read thermometer registers 165˚F in the thickest part of the breast.

-11. Remove the skillet from the oven and allow the chicken to rest for 5 minutes before serving with the potatoes.
-Spoon pan juices over the chicken, if desired.
+- Remove the skillet from the oven and let the chicken rest for 5 minutes before serving with the potatoes.
+Spoon pan juices over the juicy chicken breasts, if desired.

 This baked chicken breast recipe is also wonderful with bone in chicken thighs….simply cook as directed and check the temperature for doneness with an instant read thermometer.